jimmy-xiaoke-shen/csci335/assignments/assignment1.md

 Submit format:
 You can either
 - submit by using txt, word or screenshot of you ACed code.
-- or wirite the solution down on the paper or blackboard and take a photo to submit.
+- or write the solution down on the paper or blackboard and take a photo to submit.